Can you invest in carbon credits? A complete 2026 guide

 Key risks

 Policy risk is the largest.
-EU ETS prices are determined by regulatory design decisions — changes to the cap trajectory, the Market Stability Reserve, or Phase 5 design could move prices materially.
+EU ETS prices are determined by regulatory design decisions.
+Changes to the cap trajectory, the Market Stability Reserve or future phase design could move prices materially.
 Carbon markets can reprice sharply on political news.

 Liquidity risk is material for voluntary credits specifically.
-There is no guaranteed market to sell credits if demand weakens, and quality concerns (as seen in the 2023 REDD+ crisis) can make entire categories of credits essentially unsaleable.
+There is no guaranteed market to sell credits if demand weakens, and quality concerns (as seen in the 2023 REDD+ (reducing emissions from deforestation and forest degradation) crisis) can make entire categories of credits essentially unsaleable.

 Concentration risk applies to carbon-specific ETCs and ETFs.
 These products provide narrow exposure to a single commodity, unlike a diversified equity ETF.